 DOM contracted with an actuary firm to thoroughly evaluate the service rates in 2017.
-A new rate study will be completed subsequent to an ongoing in depth workforce study and prior to a 2023 renewal.
 DOM reviews all waiver rates annually to ensure that they are sufficient to ensure a qualified pool of providers.
-This annual review was most recently completed in June 2021 and will be completed again in June 2022.
 If it is determined that rates are no longer sufficient, they are increased appropriately.

 To set the context for developing service rates, careful consideration was given for service descriptions and provider handbook information for each waiver service.
 Educational requirements, expectations, and billable productivity levels were also considered.
 Current waiver rates were compared to the same non-waiver Medicaid service rates or a ground up analysis was conducted.